Private health insurance with pre-existing conditions

 Executive General Manager – Health, Life & Energy

-Even if you’re serving waiting periods for a pre-existing condition, you may be glad to know that many health funds cover ambulance services and hospital treatment as the result of an accident with little to no waiting period after taking out hospital cover.
+Even if you’re serving waiting periods for a pre-existing condition, many health funds cover ambulance services and hospital treatment as the result of an accident with little to no waiting period after taking out hospital cover.
 It’s always a good idea to check the fund’s policy brochure for more details around coverage and waiting periods.

 Consider health insurance for rehabilitation